The College of Saint Benedict & Saint John’s University

 3. Campus authorities refer to the Department of Security at the College of Saint Benedict, Life Safety Services at Saint John's University, and/or the Dean(s) of Students, or Lead or Deputy Title IX Coordinators.

 4. Community and institutions refer to CSB and SJU and in the case of community, all of their students, faculty and staff, and associates.

 5. Complainant means a person alleged to have been subjected to a Policy violation, but need not be the person who initiates the complaint.
-In some cases CSB and/or SJU may initiate the complaint.

 7. Complaint process refers to the process used to investigate and adjudicate complaints made under the Procedures, from initiation of complaint through determination and appeal, if any.